-98 Dalhousie student-athletes earned U SPORTS academic all-Canadian staus in 2016-17.
-They will be honoured at the Academic All-Canadian luncheon, Tuesday, January 23, 2018.
+A record 103 Dalhousie student-athletes earned U SPORTS academic all-Canadian status in the 2018-19 season.
+They will be honoured at the Academic All-Canadian luncheon, Thursday, January 23, 2020.

 In 1988, U SPORTS introduced its first Academic All-Canadians, those exceptional student-athletes who achieve an academic standing of 80% or better while playing on one of their university's varsity teams.